2012 Luzon southwest monsoon floods: San Juan and Santa Mesa

-The San Juan River flooded Santa Mesa and San Juan, including the UERM Hospital; several floors were submerged, and staff and patients experienced shortages of food and medicine.
-Patients were moved to the upper floors for their safety.
+The swelling of San Juan River caused flooding in Santa Mesa and San Juan, including the UERM Hospital.
+Several floors were inundated, and staff and patients experienced shortages of food and medicine.
+Patients were evacuated to the upper floors for their safety.

 August 8

 On August 8, more than a million families were affected.
 Metro Manila and nine nearby provinces in Luzon were under a state of calamity, with some areas flooded up to the second storey; seventy to ninety percent of Metro Manila was affected by flooding.
-Communications were heavily affected; distress calls and text messages from thousands of Metro Manila residents and their families flooded television and radio stations, since most power and water were interrupted.
+Communications were heavily affected, as distress calls and text messages from thousands of Metro Manila residents and their families flooded television and radio stations, since most power and water services were interrupted.
 Although a red warning was downgraded to yellow during the morning, it was upgraded to red until midnight August 9 that afternoon after another round of heavy rain; some schools extended their suspension of classes.
 Airports also had severe flooding, cancelling flights or diverting them to Clark International Airport in Pampanga and other airports.

 Some areas of Metro Manila were submerged up to 3 m; city officials evacuated over 23,000 residents from flood-prone areas, moving them to shelters.
 According to a BBC News correspondent, many residents were reluctant to leave their belongings behind and some returned through floodwaters to retrieve their possessions.
 Officials feared that flooding could worsen as the La Mesa Dam continued to overflow.